cdmuir/photosynthesis/README.md

 -----------

-`photosynthesis` is a lightweight R package to model C3 photosynthesis using the Farquhar-Berry-von Caemmerer model.
+`photosynthesis` is a lightweight R package to model C3 photosynthesis using the Farquhar-von Caemmerer-Berry model.
 It uses the R package [units](https://cran.r-project.org/web/packages/units/index.html) to ensure that parameters are properly specified and transformed before calculations.